Introduction to Off-Grid Solar

 Then we will need an inverter that can output at least 2220W.
 You can check out our range of pure sine wave inverters here, and our range of inverter-chargers here.

-4. What size of battery do I need?
+4. What size battery do I need?

 The voltage of your system is dependent on your batteries.